How do I record a cash advance?

 Step 4: Transfer any residual balance from the cash advance after the project has ended

-Once the project has been completed, there will likely be a residual balance in the cash advance that needs to be deposited back into your main bank account, or wherever the initial cash advance came from.
-You should choose one of the options below.
+Once the project is completed, there will likely be a residual balance in the cash advance that needs to be deposited back into your main bank account, or wherever the initial cash advance came from.
+You should choose one of the three options below.

 Option 1: bank transfer from team member

-If your team member returns the residual sum by bank transfer, you should record this as a 'Deposit of Petty Cash' and then choose your Petty Cash account from the list that appears.
+If your team member returns the residual balance by bank transfer, you should record this as a 'Deposit of Petty Cash' and then choose your Petty Cash account from the list that appears.

 Option 2: bank deposit of remaining funds

-If your team member hands back cash which you wish to deposit, you can do this via the Bank Deposit screen and code as 'Plus Cash Added from Petty Cash'.
+If your team member hands back cash which you wish to deposit in a current account, you can do this via the Bank Deposit screen and record it as 'Plus Cash Added from Petty Cash'.

-You will then need to bank match this bank deposit when you subsequently upload your bank statement.
+You will then need to bank match this bank deposit in the match transactions screen, when you subsequently upload your bank statement.

 Option 3: depositing into another Petty Cash account

-If you have a small amount of residual cash that you wish to deposit into another Petty Cash account, you can code a 'Transfer between Petty Cash accounts'.
-This is done in the Petty Cash module and the process is shown above in step 2.
+If you have a small amount of residual cash that you wish to deposit into another Petty Cash account, you can record this as a 'Transfer between Petty Cash accounts'.
+This is done in the Petty Cash module, following the process shown above in Step 2.

 Step 5: Close the Petty Cash account (next financial year)

-After the financial year has finished and the Petty Cash account balance is £0, you will be able to close the Petty Cash account in the Bank & Cash Accounts settings screen.
+After the financial year has finished and the account balance of the new Petty Cash account is £0, you will be able to close the Petty Cash account in the Bank & Cash Accounts settings screen.

 How is a cash advance different from recording Petty Cash expenditure?